apache/spark/docs/graphx-programming-guide.md

 ## EdgeRDDs

-The `EdgeRDD[ED]`, which extends `RDD[Edge[ED]]` is considerably simpler than the `VertexRDD`.
-GraphX organizes the edges in blocks partitioned using one of the various partitioning strategies defined in [`PartitionStrategy`][PartitionStrategy].
+The `EdgeRDD[ED]`, which extends `RDD[Edge[ED]]` organizes the edges in blocks partitioned using one of the various partitioning strategies defined in [`PartitionStrategy`][PartitionStrategy].
 Within each partition, edge attributes and adjacency structure, are stored separately enabling maximum reuse when changing attribute values.

 [PartitionStrategy]: api/graphx/index.html#org.apache.spark.graphx.PartitionStrategy